Architecture

 v

-Tool Registry (12 built-in tools + custom tools, unified discovery)
+Skill Registry (38 built-in skills + custom skills, unified discovery)

 |